 In an era littered with low-effort live-action remakes, creativity is scarce in the film industry.
 Instead of delivering high-quality originals, Disney continues to throw cheap CGI-powered remakes at fans to no avail.
 From “Snow White” to “The Little Mermaid” to “The Lion King,” Disney’s recent productions have done nothing but disappoint their loyal fanbase.

-Last Friday, Disney’s not-so-heavily-anticipated “Snow White” remake finally arrived to theatres and was met with heavy criticism surrounding everything from casting to set design (or lack thereof).
-The film was rated a measly 42% by Rotten Tomatoes and was subject to a plethora of lukewarm reviews from critics and audience members alike.
+Last Friday, Disney’s not-so-heavily-anticipated “Snow White” remake finally arrived to theaters in America and was met with heavy criticism surrounding everything from casting to set design (or lack thereof).
+The film was rated 42% by Rotten Tomatoes and was subject to a plethora of lukewarm reviews from critics and audience members alike.

 Remakes ruin the trademark Disney magic people count on for every release.
 Something about seeing the scenic castle and fireworks followed up by poor color grading and fake dwarves just doesn’t seem to do it for a lot of people.